SamyZog/e-shop-demo/README.md

 The caching mechanism for the fetch requests is done using local storage, which is not ideal I know :), but the amount of data fetched is very small and this is just a small demo.

 I used React's context API to control Cart and Favorites component logic.

+<h2 id="remarks">Remarks</h2>

+N.B: the /checkout, /favorites, /contact and /product/:id routes are not yet finished.

 <h2 id="deps">Tech Stack / Dependencies</h2>